zackdraws/.dotfiles/README.md

 			- sudo ln -f //wsl.localhost/Ubuntu/home/zack/Music/ /e/Music
 			       cd //wsl.localhost/Ubuntu/home/zack/Music/ /e/Music
 		                *       sudo is the command to run a command as 'administrator' 3.2    Additional Note: from there you can go to .dotfiles run 'git add .' next run 'git commit -m "comment" and to run git push to publish to git 3.3    to update folder from github run 'git pull' 3.3.1.
 Make Script files actionable from anywhere in the terminal - 3.4.1   cd - /usr/local/bin/ (changes the directory to usr/local/bin) 3.4.2  chmod +x file (this makes the sh follow usable) 3.5     Shell - for command history and command line editing - is within the terminal Fish - for syntax highlights and autosuggestions and themes WINDOWS -
 			WSL
 		    sudo ln -s //wsl.localhost/Ubuntu/home/zack/.dotfiles/sh/p 1/cnvheic2j.ps1 /c/users/user/Documents/WindowsPowerShell/Scripts/cnvheic2j.ps1
 ## -  Navigating terminal -
     Yazi    - this terminal app can be used to manage and look through files.
-       - your yazi can be found at either ~/.config/yazi/yazi.toml or c/users/zacha/Appdata/Roaming/yazi/config/yazi.toml Broot - to manage and look through files, it's like Yazi but it is not.
+            - your yazi can be at ~/.config/yazi/yazi.toml or c/users/zacha/Appdata/Roaming/yazi/config/yazi.toml
+    Broot   - to manage and look through files, it's like Yazi but it is not.
     Zoxide  - quick search for files
     FZF     - is a fuzzy finder if you are in the directory use fzf to find your files
 # 4. Automating (Scripts)
 ####      -- these are the scripts that I use to automate my tasks
 ## .py - Python Files